 Common Misconceptions About Buybacks and How They Impact Your Portfolio

-U.S. corporations are buying back shares of their own stock in record amounts.
+U.S. corporations are buying back shares of their own A financial instrument giving the holder a proportion of the ownership and earnings of a company. in record amounts.
 And pundits are attributing these purchases to everything from the market’s climb to a growth in income inequality.
 But do those claims hold up to the facts?

 In this special report, we take a closer look at stock buybacks and how they do (and do not) impact the stock market and broader economy.